-10.1 have been subjected to FGM.
+10. I HAVE BEEN SUBJECTED TO FGM.
 AM I TO BE CONSIDERED AS A VICTIM ENTITLED TO THE PROTECTION OFFERED BY THE DIRECTIVE?

-The Directive defines a victim as "a natural person who has suffered harm, including physical, mental or emotional harm or economic loss which was directly caused by a criminal offence".
+The Directive defines a victim as "a natural person who has suffered harm, including physical, mental or emotional harm or economic loss which was directly caused by a criminal offence".26